wes3985/CoverageCompacter/coverage_bin_analysis/README_CoverageCompacter.txt

 Next generation sequencing (NGS) is an expensive process but its cost could be significantly reduced if only good quality libraries were sequenced.
 CoverageCompacter can be used to generate estimates of the coverage of NGS libraries that have been sequenced at ultra low depth if those libraries were to undergo further sequencing.
-This is paticularly useful for analysing DNA which is likely to have regions of allelic dropout such as samples that have undergone whole genome amplification (WGA) from single celled sequencing experiments or other experiments that use low amounts of starting material such as DNA extracted from laser capture microdissection slides.
-The output from CoverageCompacter can be used to guide which libraries to shortlist for further sequencing.
+This is useful for analysing DNA which is likely to have regions of allelic dropout such as samples that have undergone whole genome amplification (WGA) from single celled sequencing experiments or other experiments that use low amounts of starting material such as DNA extracted from laser capture microdissection experiments.
+The output from CoverageCompacter can be used to guide which libraries to shortlist for further sequencing or producing useful summaries of sequencing depth in the BED format.

 Principles and applications
 ===========================
 This software was inspired by work by Zhang et al 2015 (see link to original article below).
 NGS libraries produced from DNA that has undergone WGA are likely to contain amplificaton bias, i.e. areas of the genome which are over/under represented.
-This bias can be approximately guaged from low pass sequencing data based on 2 principles as discussed by Zhang et al. (1) Essentially sequencing a library at ultra low sequencing can be thought of as 'sampling' a library, we are sequencing regions which are well represented in the overall fragment pool.
+This bias can be estimated from low pass sequencing data based on 2 principles as discussed by Zhang et al. (1) Essentially sequencing a library at ultra low sequencing can be thought of as 'sampling' a library, we are sequencing regions which are well represented in the overall fragment pool.
 (2) WGA tends to produce amplicons rangeing between 10-50Kb in size.
 Infering from these 2 concepts; if a library is sequenced at low depth and 1 or more reads map to a given loci, then it can be asumed that if more sequencing is done then its likely to cover the 10-50kb region surrounding the loci.

+- Original aritcle: https://www.nature.com/articles/ncomms7822
+- Pubmed link: https://www.ncbi.nlm.nih.gov/pubmed/25879913

 CoverageCompacter uses the BED format output of Samtools depth (see Samtools docs for detals) and compacts this output into smaller loci.
 CoverageCompacter takes the binsize as an argument and will compact areas of coverage into a single loci surounded by areas of no coverage up to half the size of the binSize arguement.
 The reasoning behind this is that up to half an amplicon telomeric and centromeric of a given read are likely be contained within the library but not yet sequenced.
 Where 2 amplicons are separated by less than half a bin, CoverageCompacter will merge the loci into a single loci.
 See 'Inputs and outputs of the software' examples 1-4 for more detail about how this is implemented.

 CoverageCompacter can also be used to compress loci with a minimum depth chosen by the user.
 This can be suplied as an arguement.
-The 'minCov' arguement is set to 0 by default but if set to 10 (for example) then loci
+The 'NoCov' arguement is set to 0 by default but if set to 10 (for example) then loci will be identified as having sufficient coverage if they have greater than 10 reads covering a single base.

-- Original aritcle: https://www.nature.com/articles/ncomms7822
-- Pubmed link: https://www.ncbi.nlm.nih.gov/pubmed/25879913
+The loci will be compressed into regions with above or below the minimum coverage and separated by the binsize.
+This is useful for identifying regions that may require more sequencing, or comparing multiple libraries to identify areas of poor coverage across a range of samples.
+It can also be used to identify regions that have excessive coverage or verifying that targetted sequencing experiments have performed appropriately.
+It can also be used to identify transcript boundaries in RNASeq datasets.

 Dependencies